SamCH93/ciCalibrate/README.md

 -0.19 [-0.29,-0.092]

 Calibration Method
-Normal alternative with mean m = 0 and standard deviation s = 2
+Normal prior for the parameter under the alternative hypothesis with mean m = 0 and standard deviation s = 2

 k = 10 Support Interval
 [-0.27,-0.11]